MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 > [!NOTE]
 > - Short-term retention of backups in the range of 1 to 35 days for Hyperscale databases is now in preview.
-> - Long-term retention (LTR) capability for Hyperscale databases is now in Preview
+> - Long-term retention (LTR) capability for Hyperscale databases is now in preview

 ## Backup scheduling